gvwilson/fiction/santas/index.md

 "And who's this?" she asked.

 Before anyone could answer there was another pair of *thumps* upstairs.
-"Well," a somewhat disappointed voice said a moment later.
+"Well," a somewhat disappointed voice buzzed a moment later.
 "It's not exactly a palace, is it?"

 The burly santa growled and reached for his ax.